 If you’re using the Vasa SwimErg, for example, you can use the PM3 Power Meter with ANT+ and BT Wireless Connectivity to record and analyze the metrics and use it for biofeedback.

-In fact, Coach Eric Neilsen often recommends using biofeedback (specifically, the Watts on the Power Meter and audible cues) to help indicate when muscular fatigue sets in and note especially if that fatigue negatively affects your stroke technique and ability to sustain pulling power.
+In fact, Coach Eric Neilsen often recommends using visual and audible biofeedback (specifically, the Watts on the Power Meter and audible cues) to help indicate when muscular fatigue sets in.
+This is especially helpful when fatigue negatively affects your stroke technique and ability to sustain pulling power.

-When you’re measuring your results, you’re more focused on accomplishing a goal rather than simply getting through a workout.
+When you measure your results, you’re more focused on accomplishing a goal than simply getting through a workout.

 Goals are essential for motivation.